syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 * [`Width`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.RangeColumnSeries.html#Syncfusion_SfChart_XForms_RangeColumnSeries_Width) - used to change the width of the rectangle.
 The default value of the width is 0.8, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.

 ![RangeColumn chart type in Xamarin.Forms](charttypes_images/charttypes_img7.png)

+N> You can also explore our [Xamarin Range Column Chart example](https://github.com/syncfusion/xamarin-demos/blob/master/Forms/Chart/Chart/Samples/RangeColumnChart) to knows how to display a range of data by plotting two y-values per data point.

 ## Stacked Column Chart